gabesparks/github-sourcing-playbook/README.md

 ## Related Guides

-- [GitHub & NPM Sourcing Tool](https://github.com/gabesparks/github-npm-sourcing-guide) - The CLI tool that powers Step 2 of this workflow
+- [GitHub & NPM Sourcing Toolkit](https://github.com/gabesparks/github-npm-sourcing-guide) - The four CLI tools this playbook is built around
 - [Twitter/X Sourcing Playbook](../twitter-x-sourcing-playbook) - Finding and engaging technical talent where they talk about what they're building

 ---